-When a person has been injured in an accident because of someone else’s fault, it’s important the injured person acts promptly as there are personal injury claim time limits that apply.
+When a person has been injured in an accident, it’s important the injured person acts promptly to claim any compensation they may be eligible for, as there are personal injury claim time limits that apply.

-An experienced personal injury lawyer, like the expert team at Owen Hodge Lawyers, can help you claim for compensation within the time limits.
+An experienced personal injury lawyer, like one of the experts at Owen Hodge Lawyers, can help you claim for compensation within the time limits.
 Keep reading to learn more about the personal injury limitation period.

-There has been a change to the above rule after 6 December 2002 in New South Wales.
-The reformed Limitation Act 1969 (the Act) says that a person claiming personal injury needs to establish the date of discoverability instead of the strict time period of 3 years from the date of the cause of action.
+In New South Wales, the reformed Limitation Act 1969 (the Act) says that a person claiming personal injury needs to establish the date of discoverability instead of adhering to the 3 year time period.

 What is the date of discoverability?

-A person must clearly identify that the injury caused was due to the fault of the opposite party.
-There are instances where a person is not able to identify the opposite party.
-In those circumstances, it is upon the Court to decide on the opposite party and calculate the date of discoverability.
+- Be able to clearly identify that the injury caused was due to the fault of the opposite party.
+If the opposite party cannot be identified, the Court will need to decide on the opposite party and calculate the date of discoverability.

 In cases of car accidents, the Motor Accidents Authority in NSW is responsible for administering the Compulsory Third Party Scheme.